KS895683/CSC581_Cloud_Project/README.md

 ## Project Purpose

-This project implements an **API Gateway** that protects backend services from abuse and provides a single entry point for client applications.
-The gateway demonstrates three core infrastructure patterns:

-1. **Rate Limiting**: Prevents denial-of-service attacks by limiting clients to 10 requests per minute
-2. **Security Hardening**: Runs containers as non-root users with dropped capabilities
-3. **Service Isolation**: Backend services are hidden from external access, only reachable through the gateway

-This is a real-world cloud infrastructure pattern used by companies like Netflix, Amazon, and Uber to secure and manage their microservices architectures.
-The gateway acts as a **security guard and traffic cop** for the backend service.
+This project implements an API Gateway that protects backend services from abuse and provides a single entry point for client applications.
+The gateway demonstrates three core infrastructure patterns: rate limiting to prevent denial-of-service attacks by restricting clients to 10 requests per minute, security hardening by running containers as non-root users with dropped capabilities, and service isolation where backend services are hidden from external access and only reachable through the gateway.
+This architecture mirrors real-world cloud infrastructure patterns used by companies like Netflix, Amazon, and Uber to secure and manage their microservices deployments.

 ---

 ## Vision

 ### What This Project Does

-The API Gateway serves as the **single entry point** for all client requests.
-When a client makes a request:

-1. The gateway **checks if the client has exceeded their rate limit** (10 requests per minute)
-2. If the limit is exceeded, the client receives a `429 Too Many Requests` response
-3. If within limits, the gateway **forwards the request** to the backend service
-4. The backend processes the request and returns data
-5. The gateway adds tracking headers and returns the response to the client

-This protects the backend from being overwhelmed by too many requests - a common security concern in cloud applications.

----
+The API Gateway serves as the single entry point for all client requests.
+When a client makes a request, the gateway first checks whether the client has exceeded the rate limit of 10 requests per minute.
+If the limit is exceeded, the client receives a `429 Too Many Requests` response.
+If the request is within limits, the gateway forwards the request to the backend service, which processes the request and returns data.
+The gateway then adds tracking headers and returns the response to the client.
+This design protects the backend from being overwhelmed by excessive requests, a common security concern in cloud applications.

 ### Architecture Diagram

 ```mermaid